sumerman/clamorous/README.md

 It can be started with `./rel/clamorous/bin/clamorous console` or
 `... clamorous start` (do not forget to stop it :) replace `start` with `stop` to do it).
-Configs could be found at `./rel/clamorous/etc/app.config`
+Configs can be found at `./rel/clamorous/etc/app.config`

-It also can be copied to another machine and started in there without separate Erlang installation.
+It also can be copied to another machine and started there without separate Erlang installation.

 Distributed setup